 This is part II of our three-part series: Programming Languages: the Good, The Bad & The Ugly.
-For Part I on good programming languages, check out our blog post here.
+For Part I on good programming languages, check out our previous blog post.

 First up, let’s define bad programming languages.
 To understand why a programming language is considered bad, one of the things to look at is its syntax.
 Syntax describes which strings of characters comprise a valid program.
 Sounds quite complicated.
 Put simply, the syntax describes the rules the code has to follow in order to be valid.
 When compared to spoken languages, the syntax is a little bit like grammar.
 In order to communicate effectively, you have to get your punctuation right.
 The same is true for code: in order to program effectively, you have to get your syntax right.